Recommended Quarterly Technical SEO Tasks

 The technical side of search engine optimization matters to all websites.
 Big or small, local or national or international, B2B or B2C.
 No matter the type of business or vertical you are in, if you want organic traffic coming to your website, you need to make sure that Google’s bots can understand your website.

-Our recommendation at Elementive is to check technical factors on a regular basis through a SEO website audit.
-We would recommend performing a SEO website audit at least once every quarter, though busier websites can benefit from monthly or weekly checks too.
-By regularly auditing your website’s performance, you’ll know your website is in its best possible shape and that a server upgrade or WordPress update didn’t derail your search engine marketing efforts.
-Below are the top five technical factors that you need to check at least every quarter.
+Our recommendation at Elementive is to check technical factors on a regular basis through an SEO website audit.
+We typically recommend performing a SEO website audit at least once every quarter, though busier websites can benefit from monthly or weekly checks too.
+By regularly auditing your website’s performance, you’ll know that your website is in its best possible shape and that no new changes, like a server upgrade or WordPress update, derailed your search engine marketing efforts.